 - Wear supportive, shock-absorbing shoes.

 - Not overdo it.
-Warn against over-training, and suggest plenty of rest, especially if she begins to feel pain in her heel.
+Warn against over-training, and suggest plenty of rest, especially if they begin to feel pain in their heel.

 - Try to avoid lots of running and pounding on hard surfaces.

-- If she’s overweight, help her lose those extra pounds, which can increase pressure on her heels.
+- If they're overweight, help them lose those extra pounds, which can increase pressure on their heels.